 The Clause Proposed is a two-page half-sheet pamphlet.
 The first page and a half give the title and the clause that excepts ‘Her Majesties Natural born Subjects of Scotland’ from the Drawback Bill.
 This part is identical to the text of that clause given as an appendix in Defoe’s History of the Union.
 The title offered in the History – ‘The Clause Proposed in the English Parliament to Prevent the French Goods being Imported thro’ Scotland’ – is precisely the same as in the 1707 pamphlet, and I have not identified this phrasing used elsewhere.
-The final half-page of the pamphlet comprises a three-paragraph ‘Remark’, which is reproduced at the end of this article.
+The final half-page of the pamphlet comprises an original three-paragraph ‘Remark’, which is reproduced at the end of this article.
 The attitude taken is the same as in Defoe’s Review essays during May and June 1707 (even if, as his letters show, Defoe was less confident of English intentions than he let on).
 He claims that rivals of the Union have seized upon the House of Commons’s efforts to prevent French goods being imported through Scotland; but truly the English politicians sought to exempt Scottish merchants.
-The Queen’s prorogation of parliament attests to her solicitous concern to avoid any injury to the Scots, and accordingly the Lords recognised that Scottish merchants might be hurt, so they rejected the bill.
+The Queen’s prorogation of parliament in mid-April attests to her solicitous concern to avoid any injury to the Scots, and accordingly the Lords recognised that Scottish merchants might be hurt, so they rejected the bill.
 Finally, though a law preventing the French imports from Scotland is not viable, one addressing the drawback on tobacco would have been beneficial because that is pure tax avoidance by mainly English merchants.
 In addition to these correlations between the substance of Defoe’s Review and that of the pamphlet, there are verbal echoes.
 In the Review for 13 February 1707, Defoe alludes to the ‘unreasonable Jealousies’ felt by the Scottish populace.
 Twice on 15 May and once on 6 November 1707, Defoe calls the anti-Unionists the ‘Enemies of our Peace’.
 These phrases recur in the pamphlet.

 Because Defoe attribution is contentious territory and scholars must be clear about the basis for additions to the canon, it is helpful to recap.
 There are four pieces of evidence for attributing The Clause Proposed to Defoe.
 First, a statement in one of his letters indicates that he published the clause with brief remarks.
 Second, the title is identical to that given in the appendix to Defoe’s History of the Union, and the text is of course the same.
 Third, the contents of the pamphlet marry with Defoe’s Review essays at this time.
 Fourth, Defoe uses some of the same phrases found in the pamphlet in his Review.